Here's why movement assessments matter

 With the recent launch of our new movr Assess product, we thought we'd share a little more information about why proper assessments are so important to movement health.

-What are assessments, anyway?
+What are movement assessments, anyway?

-In a nutshell, a movement assessment is any type of data or information collected about how your body and joints are moving.
+in a nutshell, a movement assessment is any type of data or information collected about how your body and joints are moving.
 Exercises, questionnaires and simple yes/no activities can all qualify as an assessment.

 The goal of an assessment is to understand how different areas of your body are moving in relation to one another, based on expected norms of movement function.